jthomperoo/simple-proxy/README.md

     	log to standard error instead of files
   -port string
-    	proxy port to listen on (default "8888") -protocol string
+    	proxy port to listen on (default "8888")
+  -socks5 string
+    	proxy tunnel the http requests to a socks5 proxy (default "", feature off) -protocol string
     	proxy protocol (http or https) (default "http") -stderrthreshold value